 - "Calgary" and "Lisbon, OH.," or "Lisbon, OH." and "Beth/Rest," depending on whether you see "Lisbon, OH." as an outro for "Calgary" or an intro for "Beth/Rest."

-- Sliding Scale of Idealism Versus Cynicism: Enthusiastically and unashamedly on the idealism side.
+- Sliding Scale of Idealism vs. Cynicism: Enthusiastically and unashamedly on the idealistic side.
+This is partially what allowed the unabashed soft rock of "Beth/Rest" to work.

 Justin: By being overly proud of that fact [that it's not] I could totally inch myself into a corner of being insecure about it.
 But I literally just don't give a shit.
 I love that song.
 I cried while working on that song.
 I know what that means, where that comes from, and why you cry for music.
 It isn't for ironic reasons.
 It's for either sad or joyful reasons.
 And that song is joyous to me.
 I don't think it's going to end up being the biggest statement of my career because I have so much more to learn and grow.
 But I love it as the last song on this record.
 It feels so good.